-THink MBC has been working with compounding pharmacies to develop truly effective, and legal, numbing creams and gels.
+Anaesthetic supply in Australia has changed and THink Aesthetics and THink MBC has been working with compounding pharmacies to develop truly effective, and legal, numbing cream and gel cosmetic tattooist can use.
 We’ve learned a lot, tested a lot, and we’re happy to continue to share the results with you, our customers.

 It’s really important to get the base cream or gel right.
 Get them wrong and the skin won’t absorb the anaesthetic (= Pain).
 Pre-treatment numbing cream needs to be water-based, otherwise it won’t absorb.
 The pH of creams and gels needs to be close to 7 for the skin to absorb them quickly.
 Standard creams and gels are often acidic (low pH to preserve the anaesthetic), which can be a problem.